 The Pottawatomie County Fair pavilion was built in 1921 and had been used as a sale barn for around 50 years.
 Round barns were very popular in the early 1900's.
 Unfortunately, there are very few similar buildings or barns left in Kansas.
-Called pavilions after the exhibit halls at the World's Fair.
+They were called pavilions after the exhibit halls at the World's Fair.